catppuccin/obsidian/README.md

 ### Obsidian theme store

 To install from the Obsidian theme store:
-Open Obisidian and go to `Preferences` >> `Appearance`, click `Manage` and scroll down to 'Community Themes.'
+Open Obsidian and go to `Preferences` >> `Appearance`, click `Manage` and scroll down to 'Community Themes.'
 Type 'Catppuccin' in the filter bar and then click 'Use' under the theme name.

 ## Problems?